Skip to main content

 Crops & Harvest Forecast

-The production formula and revenue projections for each crop — how the three-cycle model generates $149,110/yr from the infrastructure documented here.
+The production formula and revenue projections for each crop — including lettuce, passion fruit, coconut, and eggs.

 MRV — How it's measured